tungphaam/cs506-final-project/README.md

 ### Clustering

-To categorize programs and departments based on budget allocations, we used **clustering analysis:**
+To categorize programs and departments based on budget allocations, I used **clustering analysis:**
-- **Approach:** We applied clustering on FY24 and FY25 budget data to group programs with similar budget characteristics.
+- **Approach:** I applied clustering on FY24 and FY25 budget data to group programs with similar budget characteristics.
 This grouping allows us to understand  which programs are high, medium, or low priority in terms of budget allocations.
 -**Insights:** Programs were grouped into 3 clusters: high-budget, medium-budget, and low-budget groups, reflecting Boston's allocation priorities.

 ---